REDWEB

 handleMessage(socket, data)

-Finds the handler matching `data.type`; on success delegates to handler.handleMessage, otherwise replies with an error and closes the socket.
+Parses JSON text frames, finds the handler matching `data.type`; on success delegates to handler.handleMessage, otherwise replies with an error and closes the socket.

 handleClose(socket, ip)